 6 cups water

-4 cloves garlic, smashed (or 1 tablespoon garlic powder)
+4 cloves garlic, minced OR 1 tablespoon garlic powder

 - Before you begin wash your hands, surfaces, utensils, and vegetables.